skolbot.AI Chatbot for Schools

 • ROI measurement at 30, 60 and 90 days.
 Do not judge a chatbot on the first week.
 Key metrics to track:

-• D30: conversation volume, resolution rate, first open day registrations via chatbot
+• D30: conversation volume, resolution rate, first open house registrations via chatbot

 • D60: impact on bounce rate, increase in qualified leads, initial feedback from the admissions team